 Complexity as a measurable quantity

-I view complexity as a quantity of structured information and therefore as a measurable quantity, comparable to mass, energy or frequency.
+I view complexity as the quantity and specific quality of structured information and therefore as a measurable quantity, comparable to mass, energy or frequency.

 • Adaptability: Complex systems can adapt better to changes in their environment.
 This is because they have diverse components and interactions that enable different solutions and reactions to new challenges.